Translate

 Green Mint Tea and Beduin Carpets at Mersa Matruh – and an Anniversary at El Alamein

-Revised 28-10-12 Mersa Matruh is about 160 miles west of the Alexandria, with El Alamein located in between.
-Source. onthegotours.com This week commemorates the seventieth anniversary of the Battle of El Alamein that took place on the north coast of Egypt,which Winston … Continue reading
+Revised 19 May 2014 Mersa Matruh is about 160 miles west of the Alexandria, with El Alamein located in between.
+From the Mersa Matruh there were desert busses going south to the oasis of Siwa, which I visited on several occasions.
+Source. … Continue reading